pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 To come back to our examples: yes, that superscript 2 is very likely "squared" but then again it is, inevitably, far from always "squared".
 As usual, [xkcd has you covered on the subject of "2"](https://xkcd.com/2614/).

 Beyond the evident lack of semantics in print layout per se, the second problem is the lack of contextual information.
-While MathJax once had some grant money to allow research into the problem, no existing solution takes even other equations into account (e.g., try to guess what a variable that was used earlier might represent later).
+While MathJax won a Simons grant a while back to allow research into the problem, no existing solution takes even other equations into account (e.g., try to guess what a variable that was used earlier might represent later).
 They surely do not try to analyze the whole document context (e.g., [Bra-Ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) in physics, P(X) in statistics, various arrows in category theory, operations in tropical geometry, or, again, the Legendre symbol).

 In simplest terms: think about `f(g+h)(x)`.
 Most mathematicians would agree that there's a good chance that there's a function application (at x) happening but it could also just be a multiplication with x after some calculations within the parentheses, who knows.
 Fairly limited contextual checks can probably help out here but without them we're lost.